• Skip to main content

 If a company is generating profits, we need to cheer the people who run them.
 They’ve accomplished the near impossible.

-They help to support a stable employee base even in the lean years.
+They help to support a constant employee base even in the lean years.

 Don’t assume revenues and profits are the same.
 Don’t assume profits will always be there.